30-Year Fixed Jumbo Mortgage Refinance Interest Rates in Clarksburg, WV

 What Are the Tax Implications of Jumbo Refinancing in Clarksburg?

 Jumbo refinance interest remains tax-deductible up to the first $750,000 of mortgage debt ($375,000 if married filing separately).
-For Clarksburg homeowners with $93,680 jumbo loans, interest on the excess amount isn't deductible.
+For Clarksburg homeowners with $800,000jumbo loans, interest on the excess amount isn't deductible.
 However, with Clarksburg's 0.58% property tax rate ($57/month on median homes), combined property tax and mortgage interest deductions can still significantly reduce taxable income.
 Cash-out refinance proceeds are generally not taxable as income.
 If using cash-out funds for home improvements, that interest may also be deductible.
 Consult a tax professional to optimize your Clarksburg jumbo refinance strategy, especially given the $117,100 median home values and high loan amounts involved.